It was a year that had everything - a great title battle, close racing, and a whole heap of unpredictability.

 Jarno Trulli started the year with Minardi and switched to Prost after Panis’ accident.
 Finishing fourth in Hockenheim was a strong result but it was in Austria where he really shone - he lead the race for ages and was on for a podium until his engine failed.

 Gerhard Berger was forced to miss three races in the middle of the year and his seat was filled by Alex Wurz.
 At Silverstone he managed to finish third and impressed enough to get a full time seat with the team for 1998.

 It wasn’t just young drivers having success either - a young team was as well.
-Rubens Barrichello finished an excellent second for Jackie Stewart’s newly-formed team, though admittedly that was their only points score of the year…
+Rubens Barrichello finished an excellent second at Monaco for Jackie Stewart’s newly-formed team, though admittedly that was their only points score of the year…

 One of the big stories of the year was the return of McLaren as a race-winning team.
 When Senna left them at the end of 1993 they spent years in the doldrums, suffering with either reliability, lack of pace, or both.